darko-bazalac/Task-management/README.md

-1.Search Bar (Functionality not yet implemented.)
+1. Search Bar (Functionality not yet implemented.)
 Allows users to refine filtered content by typing car plate numbers.
 Intended to support quick identification of tasks related to specific vehicles.
 2. “Interested” Column
 Displays bubbles containing initials of conveyors interested in a task.
 Offers a visual cue for engagement.